Thomas Kuchel: Career

 He was appointed by the Supreme Court to represent the appellee in United States v.
 12 200-ft.
 Reels of Film.

 Death

 He died of lung cancer on November 21, 1994, in Beverly Hills.

 Legacy

 Secretary of Defense and former White House Chief of Staff and CIA Director Leon Panetta began in politics as a legislative assistant to Kuchel.
 Panetta would cite Kuchel as "a tremendous role model."

-In August 2010, the Beverly Hills City Council paid tribute to Senator Kuchel on the 100th anniversary of his birth.
-His widow Betty Kuchel and daughter Karen Kuchel accepted a proclamation from then Councilman and now mayor Dr. William Warren Brien, a grandson of Governor Earl Warren, at the August 17th council meeting.
+On August 17, 2010, the Beverly Hills City Council paid tribute to Senator Kuchel on the 100th anniversary of his birth.
+His widow Betty Kuchel and daughter Karen Kuchel accepted a proclamation from then Councilman and now mayor William Warren Brien, a grandson of Governor Earl Warren, at the council meeting.